flyingcircusio/batou/README.md

 - Add component `AppEnv` to manage virtualenvs similar to the `appenv` package superseding previous virtualenv and buildout components.

-- Allow using `assert` statements istead if `batou.UpdateNeeded`.
+- Allow using `assert` statements instead of `batou.UpdateNeeded`.

-- Ensure the working dir is the `defdir` during `configure` phase to allow using relative path names.
+- Ensure the working directory is the `defdir` during the `configure` phase to allow using relative path names.

 2.0b6 (2020-04-24)